makeabilitylab/physcomp/arduino/potentiometers.md

 ![Animation of the LED-based circuit with potentiometer and ammeter working in the Tinkercad simulator](assets/movies/Potentiometer_LEDCircuitWithBackupResistor_WithMultimeter_Tinkercad.gif)

+Here's a nearly equivalent circuit running in CircuitJS (the only difference is I'm using a 1KΩ potentiometer here rather than a 10KΩ):

 ### Let's build it for real

-Because not all of you have access to a 9V battery + snap connector to easily interface with your breadboard, we can again use our Arduino for a power source (just like we did in our very first lesson: [LED On](led-on.md)).
+Because not all of us have access to a 9V battery + snap connector to easily interface with our breadboards, we can again use our Arduino for a power source (just like we did in our very first lesson: [LED On](led-on.md)).

-Given that the Arduino supplies 5V rather than 9V, we can replace our 470Ω resistor with a 220Ω.
+Given that the Arduino supplies 5V rather than 9V, we can replace our 470Ω resistor with a smaller resistor like a 220Ω (but you can certainly use a 470Ω or 680Ω if you'd like—remember, this is a backup resistor for when the potentiometer's wiper resistance goes to 0Ω).

 ![Wiring diagram of an LED-based circuit with a potentiometer for fading.
 Arduino used for power](assets/images/Potentiometer_LEDCircuit_ArduinoUnoPowerSource_Tinkercad.png)
 You can play with this Tinkercad circuit [here](https://www.tinkercad.com/things/cDMY5BmSacm).